phuong-bui-88/tasks/doc/backend-task-api-docs.md

 #### Implementation Details

-The get all tasks endpoint is implemented in the `TaskController` class and uses the `TaskService` for retrieving all tasks:
+The get all tasks endpoint is implemented in the `TaskController` class and uses the `TaskService` for retrieving tasks:

+1. Checks if month and year parameters are provided:
+   - If both are provided, filters tasks by those parameters
-1. Retrieves all tasks from the database
+   - If not, retrieves all tasks from the database
 2. Maps each task entity to a DTO
-3. Returns a list of all task information
+3. Returns a list of task information

 #### Related Files